Fall 2021 Back To School Mask Guide

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — As students prepare to head back to the classrooms for the upcoming school year, some schools and districts may be implementing different guidelines when it comes to masks, face coverings, vaccines, and COVID-19.
+PITTSBURGH (KDKA) — As students prepare to head back to the classrooms for the upcoming school year, some school districts, colleges, and universities may be implementing different guidelines when it comes to masks, face coverings, vaccines, and COVID-19.

 The CDC has recommended that masks be worn by all students and staff in all K-12 schools, regardless of vaccination status, but local districts are approaching the guidance in different ways.